-The financial statements of the Company's subsidiary are prepared in the local currency of its home jurisdiction.
-Consolidation of the subsidiary includes re-measurement from the local currency to the subsidiary's functional currency.
-The subsidiary's functional currency, being the currency of the primary economic environment in which the subsidiary operates, is the Canadian dollar.
+The financial statements of the Company's subsidiaries are prepared in the local currency of their home jurisdictions.
+Consolidation of each subsidiary includes re-measurement from the local currency to the subsidiary's functional currency.
+Each subsidiary's functional currency, being the currency of the primary economic environment in which the subsidiary operates, is the Canadian dollar.
 The consolidated financial statements are presented in Canadian dollars.